IsaHu-dev/Calorie-Mind/README.md

 ## Future Features

   - Add a GUI interface and upgrade from a mock terminal.
-  - Expand Weekly Totals features to alert the user if they skipped a day.
+  - Expand Weekly Totals features to alert users if they skipped a day.
 It currently calculates the last seven days.
   - Add a leaderboard on scores once the GUI is designed and implemented.

 ## Flowchart